 Once you know what you want, then figure out what steps you can take to achieve your goal.
 As soon as you take action, you’ve put yourself in a positive frame of mind and you should be proud of yourself and you'll see that just thinking "I hate myself" is a complete waste of time and energy.
 If my co-worker decides what she really wants is more respect then she could take assertiveness training or a conflict management course or maybe even just sit down with her boss and have a good talk about what he expects and what would make things work more efficiently between them.
 She’s making positive steps in the right direction instead of simply being frustrated.

-If you’re hesitating with the action step, ask yourself, “what’s stopping me from changing the situation?”
+If you’re hesitating with the action step, ask yourself, “What’s stopping me from changing the situation?”
 By thinking this through, you may realize that the fear that’s getting in the way is really not all that big of a deal once you really analyze it.
-For example, my co-worker could really be angry with her boss because she’s not happy in her current job.
+For example, my co-worker may actually be more frustrated with herself than with her boss because she’s not happy in her current job.
 It’s not what she really wants to be doing with her career.
 If she asks herself what’s stopping her from finding a new position, she may realize it’s as simple as she’s scared to go on interviews.
-Once she knows that then she can do something about it (practice mock interviews with a friend, join a toastmasters group, or simply realize that interviews aren't that bad and the end result is worth facing the fear).
+Once she knows that then she can do something about it.
+She could practice mock interviews with a friend, join a toastmasters group, or simply realize that interviews aren't that bad and the end result is worth facing the fear.

 Lots of times, once you put actual words to your fear, you realize that it's really not that scary and you can deal with it.